Installation

 spark migrate

-Finally, start .NET’s local development server using the dotnet watch command:
+Finally, start your application in Visual Studio or by using the dotnet watch command:

 dotnet watch